 In 1968, the NBA approved the creation of a professional basketball team in the state of Wisconsin.
 Talented basketball lovers started offering the names of the future team.
-They shared all kinds of animals, including beavers, ponies, hornets and even skunks.
-As a result, the management decided to stop on animal representatives of higher order, and soon the team was officially named Milwaukee Bucks.
+They shared all kinds of animals, including beavers, ponies, hornets, and even skunks.
+As a result, the management decided to stop on animal representatives of the higher-order, and soon the team was officially named Milwaukee Bucks.
 Mr. Treblikoks, the Wisconsin resident, who was the first to offer this name, not only became a part of the club’s history but also was awarded a new car.

 It is worth noting that the white-tailed deer, abundantly represented in North America, is one of the official symbols of the state of Wisconsin.
 The fact is that in the state of Wisconsin, deer hunting is not only a favorite hobby but also a vital necessity.
 Since the American pioneers shot all the wolves there, the amount of deer living in the forests dashingly increased, and now people have to shoot them.

-Milwaukee Bucks symbol is quite a contradictory.
-On the one hand, every fan would like their favorite players to have manifestations of “deer” nobility and their own natural athleticism; on the other hand, these horned creatures are absolutely harmless, they are even cowardly and prefer living alone, and therefore these animals are completely devoid of team spirit.
+Milwaukee Bucks’s symbol is quite contradictory.
+On the one hand, every fan would like their favorite players to have manifestations of “deer” nobility and their natural athleticism.
+On the other hand, these horned creatures are harmless, they are even cowardly and prefer living alone, and therefore these animals are completely devoid of team spirit.

 American slang offers a much more appropriate interpretation of the term buck.
 This is a young, self-confident male individual.